jasonchandler3245643/StatsProjectTwo/Part 1/Using Java/README.md

    values using a PrintWriter, but I found that I could not do that in the same CSV file. \
    This led me to make a temportary csv file to work with inside my method, which allowed me \
    to append a single row.
 However, I struggled to then append additional rows, as each\
    subsequent method call would overwrite the column.
-It was as if __, which led me to \
-   believe the issue was with my file copying.
-It was: I did not push the temporary file changes \
+I did not push the temporary file changes \
    to the real one.
 I fixed this by using Files.copy to redirect the paths.

-## Statistical Methods Learned:
-1. Moving average: